top of page

 When electronic waste or e-waste is disposed of in a landfill, over time, rainwater and other liquids interact with that waste in the landfill, and result in leaching.
 It can release toxic substances and hazardous materials.
 Plastics and other non-biodegradable waste materials can contaminate ecosystems, and harm wildlife by seeping into waterways, affecting aquatic life and potentially entering drinking water, causing various diseases.

-1. Coffee mugs to pen holder:
+1. Coffee mugs to pen holder

 You may not like your old coffee mug anymore, but, don’t throw it away instead turn it into a pen or toothbrush holder.
 If you have those tin cans and unused containers stacked at some corner of your house, then also gather a lot of tin can painting ideas, and turn your boring tin cans into beautiful planters.